A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 Assuming this is all accounted for, the buyer persona analysis can begin.

-Specialized Audience: This approach for building buyer personas is ideal for B2B and technology companies.
+This approach for building buyer personas is ideal for B2B and technology companies.
 The process involves analyzing social media bios for target keywords, like a job title.
-The C-suite, IT Decision Makers, Engineers, and Developers are easy to find using this methodology.
+This methodology makes it easy to find the C-suite, IT Decision Makers, Engineers, and Developers.
 Other specialized audiences include reporters, analysts, healthcare professionals, and business decision-makers.

-Affinity-based Audience: This approach effectively finds different types of customers that share similar interests, affinities, attitudes, and beliefs.
-It could be as simple as building a target audience of customers that follow a particular brand on social media or have used a target keyword or hashtag in the last six months.
-A more sophisticated approach might include a few more variables, like potential customers that have an affinity for travel, follow high-end brands online, and talk about going on vacation every summer.
+This approach effectively finds different types of customers who share similar interests, affinities, attitudes, and beliefs.
+It could be as simple as building a target audience of customers who follow a particular brand on social media or have used a target keyword or hashtag in the last six months.
+A more sophisticated approach might include a few more variables, like potential customers who are inclined to travel, follow high-end brands online, and talk about going on vacation every summer.

 This approach was used to build the buyer personas below.
 But, again, while these can be used as a buyer persona template, the insights and analytics need to be authentic and align with audience relevance.